byu-oit/UAPI-Specification/REST Guidelines.md

 Common response codes for a `DELETE` request include:

-- `204` - The resource was deleted and no response body is being sent.
+- `204` - The resource was deleted (i.e. now does not exist) and no response body is being sent.

     *[IETF rfc7231 DELETE](https://tools.ietf.org/html/rfc7231#section-4.3.5)*